RMITLibrary/easy_cite/markdown/chicagob.md

 ## Reports, standards and patents
 ## Images
 ## Other sources
+## Using AI-generated content
+## Referencing guidelines for AI-generated content
 ###### end-type-menu

 <!-- start the content area which will contain all the type/subtype panes -->